Trump’s planned Virginia rally poses coronavirus risk, health officials say

 “Considerable evidence from similar events held by this organization show face covering requirements are not being enforced at these events,” Dwamena’s letter said, referring to other Trump rallies.
 “Social distancing, strongly recommended as essential to stop the spread of the virus that causes COVID-19, is also not enforced at these events.”

-State Transportation Secretary Shannon Valentine and Health Secretary Daniel Carey raised similar concerns in a letter to Michael Giardino, executive director of the airport.
+State Transportation Secretary Shannon Valentine and Health Secretary Daniel Carey raised similar concerns in a letter to Michael Giardino, the executive director of the airport.
 The airport is, under state law, a “political subdivision of the Commonwealth,” with the powers of a city or county.

 They remind Giardino of the 250-person limit and note that the state allows 1,000 people to gather “only for entertainment venues.”